lessersunda/LanguageTemplate/README.md

           if the source transcribes phonemically).
 See "5 - wordlist created from original source/transcription.txt" for details.*

+**NOTE** *You are allowed to reorder rows and columns as you wish.
+The importer
+          is only interested in the “Concept_ID”, “Lect_ID”, “Form”, “Segments” and “Comment” columns and will IGNORE ALL OTHER COLUMNS.
+So if you notice an error in eg. the “Elicitation Notes”, you need to contact the editors or raise an issue on GitHub.*

 **NOTE** *If you leave the “Lect_ID” or “Concept_ID” fields empty, we assume you
           mean “The same value as in the row above”.
 So, if you have synonyms directly under each other, you may leave out their concept